edgedb/edgedb/docs/datamodel/functions.rst

 Declaring functions
 ===================

-This section describes the SDL declarations pertaining to :ref:`functions <ref_datamodel_functions>`.
+This section describes the syntax to declare a function.

 Example